Malaria & Safety – Niassa SR

 Niassa Special Reserve is generally safe to visit, especially on an organized expedition.
 It is, however, very remote and self-drive visitors should ideally travel with two vehicles.

-If you are traveling independently around Mozambique, you should keep in mind that, as with many urban areas in the world, petty crime can be a problem in cities.
+If you are traveling independently around Mozambique, you should keep in mind that petty crime can be a problem in cities, as is the case worldwide.
 More information is in the ‘Cities & Urban Areas: Safety Precautions’ link below.

-For current information about safety in Mozambique, please check the government travel advisories (see the ‘Safety & Security – Mozambique’ link below).
+For current information about safety in Mozambique, please check the government travel advisories (see the ‘Governments' Travel Advice for Mozambique’ link below).

 Malaria & Vaccinations

 Niassa lies in a malaria zone.
-Taking antimalarial medication and applying mosquito repellent (containing DEET) is advisable.
+Taking antimalarial medication and applying mosquito repellent (those containing DEET are most effective) is advisable.
 It’s also recommended to cover up in the evening by wearing long trousers, sleeves and closed shoes.

 You should consult your local doctor or travel clinic to ensure you are up to date with the recommended vaccinations before departing for Mozambique.